 Backup strategies often focus only on central data stores like file servers and database servers.
 IT teams often tend to ignore data in end-user control – such as on endpoints or in SaaS services.
 By some estimates close to two-thirds of an enterprise’s data could be in end-user control.
 Along with a strategy to protect servers, it is critical to have a strategy that protects SaaS data in the cloud as well as on user endpoints.

 My backups are encrypted – isn’t that enough?

 It is important to secure backups using encryption, but banks also need to ask themselves how defensible their position is with respect to privacy.
 Encryption can provide security from external actors, but to achieve data privacy, encryption needs to be coupled with a strict separation of duties or a segregation of duties.
 True privacy is achieved when the backup data stored in the storage target (cloud or otherwise) is inaccessible to anybody by the bank.
 The data should be off-limits to everybody else, including the backup vendor or the cloud/SaaS vendor.
 We call this Zero-Knowledge-Privacy.
 If the bank is using a SaaS service for backup, then it is important to make sure that they can change their encryption keys at any time.

-At Parablu, we develop products to secure data for enterprises, including the banking and financial services vertical.
+At Parablu, we develop products to secure data for enterprises, including data protection in the financial service industry.
 Many of the above data points are things we’ve learned in the process of speaking to our customers and solving problems for them.
 If you have a perspective on data protection, security, or privacy, we’d love to hear from you.
-Please write to us at firstname.lastname@example.org.
+Please write to us at email@example.com.